lucinda003/lucinda003/README.md

 **Overview:**
 - Developed a web-based system for managing DepEd school forms (SF1–SF10)
-- Designed and structured the database for students, grades, sections, and attendance
+- Designed the database structure for students, grades, sections, attendance, and school forms using MySQL.
-- Used Cursor AI for code assistance and debugging, then manually reviewed and refined outputs
+- Used AI tools (Cursor AI) to assist in code generation and debugging, while reviewing and adjusting the output based on project requirements.
+- Performed basic testing and debugging to fix functional issues and improve system stability.

 ---